jameshfisher/jameshfisher.com/_posts/2017-03-03-add-developer-account-to-xcode.md

 ---
-title: "Adding a developer account to XCode"
+title: "How to add a developer account to XCode"
 justification: "I'm making Vidrio with XCode.
 I've just switched to my new MacBook Pro, which doesn't want to build Vidrio."
 ---